alexvcasillas/react-forum-system/README.md

 ### What techonologies does RFS uses?

-RFS uses the following techonologies to provide the best development experience plus the best performance possible for the users:
+RFS uses the following technologies to provide the best development experience plus the best performance possible for the users:

 Frontend